Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 Lots and lots of reading, followed by as many conversations and interviews as possible.

-• As compared to US where Newyorktimes is now a free service and WSJ is also following that path, we don’t have that model in Australia yet for AFR and BRW.
-What do you thinks it’s inevitable that online business model will change here as well?
+• As compared to the US where New York Times is now a free service and WSJ is also following that path, we don’t have that model in Australia yet for AFR and BRW.
+What do you think it’s inevitable that the online business model will change here as well?

-• Please tell us which is your favorite online newspaper and magazine in Australia?
+• Please tell us which is your favourite online newspaper and magazine in Australia?

-• What do you think of Google and their ambition of being a media company?
+• What do you think of Google and its ambition of being a media company?

 Do they have ambitions to be a media company?
 They don’t create any content that I am aware of.
 Their model is based on organising and monetising other people’s content, not creating it.

-• What your thoughts on Microsoft's bid on yahoo and if that succeeds what changes you see in Australia, especially in context to channel 7 ‘s tie up with yahoo and channel 9’s ties with MSN?
+• What are your thoughts on Microsoft's bid on Yahoo and if that succeeds what changes do you see in Australia, especially in the context of channel 7 ‘s tie-up with Yahoo and channel 9’s ties with MSN?

 On the bid – seems a little desperate and problematic in terms of working with the various content platforms.
 It does show how quickly one-time growth industries can enter the consolidation phase.